Yes, you read that right. I am glad I had a nervous breakdown.

-Hands down, the biggest and best thing in my life is being a mother.
-Having S has not only helped me to get on top of my mental health issues, but also to find my “calling” as it were.
-If I had never found myself in September 2012, a single mother sitting on the sofa after my daughter’s bed time and wondering what to do with my evening, I would never have set up this blog.
-Without this blog I would not have rediscovered my love for writing, or learned how to use social media to successfully promote my blog.
+Without this blog I would never have rediscovered my love for writing, or learned how to use social media to successfully promote it.
 If I hadn’t done those two things I could never have set up a business where my main sources of income are writing and social media.

-During my interview with Rachel, I spent an entire hour recounting all the reasons I’m a bit awesome.
-I told her about my weekly piece on Wave 105; my column in the local paper; my upcoming appearance in The Sun; my January appearance in The Times; my podcast; my appearances on various radio stations commenting on current affairs; the fact my blog has climbed up the Tots100 chart; my Klout score and the fact Thomas Power complimented me on it.
-I also talked about my work and how I love the blogs and content I write for my clients, as well as the training I’ve been doing lately and how much I’m enjoying that.
+When I entered for the business awards, I had an hour to persuade the judge of how amazing I am.
+I told her about my stint presenting a weekly piece on Wave 105 radio; my column in the local paper; my appearances in national newspapers; my podcast; my appearances on vafrious local and national radio stations commenting on current affairs; the fact my blog had climbed up the Tots100 chart.
+I talked about my work and how I love the blogs and content I write for my clients, as well as the training I had recently begun providing.

-All of these things have happened because of my blog.
-My blog happened because I was a single mother in need of a voice and an outlet.
-I was in that position because I’d split up with S’s father, a person who I believe targeted me in the first place because I was recovering from a breakdown.
+All of these things happened because of my blog; my blog happened because I was a single mother in need of a voice and an outlet.
+I was in that position because I had split up with S’s father, a person who I believe targeted me in the first place because I was recovering from a breakdown.
 For me, all of this stems from my breakdown.
 And actually, I think I’ve done bloody well.